 A cycle for a lithium battery is measured by charging the battery to 100% state of charge, then discharging to 0% state of charge.
 This is one laboratory cycle.
 Even though this is not how most people use their batteries, this is how good lithium battery manufacturers describe a life cycle, so we'll work with what they give us:

 - A lithium battery will cycle from 100% to 0% state of charge for 1000 cycles while retaining 100% capacity.

 - It will cycle a further 4,000 cycles (total 5,000 cycles) and still have 80% capacity remaining

 - It will cycle a further 2,000 cycles (total 7,000 cycles) and still have 70% capacity still remaining.

-- A lead acid battery will cycle from 100% to 50% state of charge for 600 to 700 cycles before it will permanently drop below 60% capacity, in other words, 10% capacity remaining (they can only be discharged to 50% before they reach end of life).
+- A lead acid battery will cycle from 100% to 50% state of charge for 600 to 700 cycles before it will permanently drop below 60% capacity, in other words, 10% usable capacity remaining before the .

 You can use more of the available amp hours

-- A lead acid battery can only give you a maximum of 50% of its available charge before it drops below 12 volts under load.
+A 100Ah lead acid battery can only give you a maximum of 50Ah of its available capacity before it drops below 12 volts under load.
 One of our 100Ah lithium batteries can give you 100Ah without a damaging voltage drop.

 In 2011 we were one of the early adopters of lithium for RVs.
 Information that was available was confusing and inconsistent, so we decided to work it out for ourselves.
 The effort and expense paid off.

 Many different chemistries come under the banner of 'lithium', but they all have different efficiencies and stability.
 It's important to know that not all lithium chemistries are suited to RV use.